gryzus24/anki-dodawacz/README.md

 ## Usage

 Search for a word and choose elements by their index.<br>
-Program saves your choice in a `cards.txt` file which can be manually imported or you can use AnkiConnect to add cards directly into Anki.
+Program saves your choice in a `cards.txt` file which can be manually imported to Anki.<br>
+You can also connect it directly to Anki via AnkiConnect to streamline the process.

 #### AnkiConnect configuration